hall-n/hall-n.github.io/Historian's arguments/Ishimori 2009 1995, Shogunate tighten control over religion, leads to more public visiting religions places and donate..md

 *Ishimori 2009, Popularization and commercialization of tourism in early modern Japan*

+##### Value of tourism studies
+Thus todrism can be one of the most appropriate themes for the comparative studies of civilizations to interprete various aspects of historical processes in the wider perspective．(193)

 ##### Pilgrimage cost effort and money
 Considering that the people who traveled outside their home country at that time must had to have a permit and a certificate, which functioned much like a present day passport, and they spent a large amount of money, such travels in the Edo period can be regarded as the overseas travel in the present day.